The Doll (1919) movie review: Ernst Lubitsch satire features incredibly inventive production design. Ossi Oswalda (‘the German Mary Pickford’) stars.

 Danny Fortune

 Danny Fortune was born a long time ago in a small town, in a small state, in a small world, to very small parents.
 He grew up watching old classic films and B horror movies, ruining his eyesight in the process.
 He now lives in a tiny, cramped apartment in San Francisco with an unbridled collection of religious icons and dead movie star photos.
 When he is not spying on his neighbors and feeding stray cats, he is usually rotting his brain with trivia and all kinds of useless shit.
 Danny works in a Special Education Class where he teaches children left behind.
-And he contributes reviews of classic movies for Alt Film Guide.
+And he contributes reviews of classic movies to Alt Film Guide.

 -